2 Overview

 - Known issues: Documentation on current known issues with the tool

-- Definitions: Glossary of climate variables?
+- Definitions: Glossary of terms and climate variables

 - Providing feedback: Ways users can report issues or provide suggestions for future improvements